The blue zone diet; 6 longevity take aways

 - Limit or completely avoid fruit juices.

-bread and grains choices in the blue zones:
+bread and grains choices:

 - Prioritize whole-grain bread, sourdough bread, ground corn